RyanJarv/awesome-cloud-sec/README.md

   * SAML
     * [shimit](https://github.com/cyberark/shimit) -- A tool that implements the Golden SAML attack

+* DNS
+  * [subfinder](https://github.com/projectdiscovery/subfinder) -- Subfinder is a subdomain discovery tool that discovers valid subdomains for websites.
+Designed as a passive framework to be useful for bug bounties and safe for penetration testing.

 * Kubernetes
   * [cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
   * [kube-hunter](https://github.com/aquasecurity/kube-hunter) -- Hunt for security weaknesses in Kubernetes clusters